 a.
 Separation ability.
 The ability of a cyclone to separate and collect particles is dependent upon the particular cyclone design, the properties of the gas and the dust particles, the amount of dust contained in the gas, and the size distribution of the particles.
-Most efficiency determinations are made in tests on a geo-'metrically similar prototype of a specific cyclone design in which all of the above variables are accurately known.
+Most efficiency determinations are made in tests on a geometrically similar prototype of a specific cyclone design in which all of the above variables are accurately known.
 When a particular design is chosen it is usually accurate to estimate cyclone collection efficiency based upon the cyclone manufacturer's efficiency curves for handling a similar dust and gas.
-All other methods of determining cyclone efficiency are estimates and should be treated as such. b.
-Predicting cyclone collection efficiency.
-A particle size distribution curve for the gas entering a cyclone is used in conjunction with a cyclone fractional efficiency curve in order to determine overall cyclone collection efficiency.
+All other methods of determining cyclone efficiency are estimates and should be treated as such.